 It might well sound a bit strange but human logic does work like this.
 We tend to feel that owning material possessions brings with it security.
+If your understanding of shopping habits and consumer behavior has inspired you to start your own business in California, you should consider forming a California LLC to protect your personal assets and gain potential tax benefits.
 Think about the basics of Mazlow’s hierarchy of needs like shelter and clothing.
 Of course, to some extent, this is true but only really the case when it comes to the basics.
 Unfortunately, we tend to have the rather obscure impression that owning more will bring with it more security.
 This is quite obviously not the case but it does seem to be linked with why we overbuy.
 Once basic needs are met, there is almost no benefit in terms of security from collecting more physical possessions nonetheless, we continue to accumulate more in an effort to increase our feelings of security.

 Most of us would deny gaining happiness from material possessions like cars, clothes, bigger houses and new technology.
 The reality is that most of us tend to search for happiness in material items that serve to fill a void rather than actually boosting happiness.
 We reach higher and higher, often above our means, in hopes of obtaining happiness.